Web3NL/motoko-book/src/project-deployment/ic-deployment.md

 # IC Deployment

-Now we have our [wallet canister] setup on the Internet Computer (IC) with some [cycles], we are ready to deploy our first canister to the IC Mainnet.
+Now we have our [wallet canister](/project-deployment/cycles-wallet.html) setup on the Internet Computer (IC) with some [cycles](/project-deployment/cycles-and-icp.html), we are ready to deploy our first canister to the IC Mainnet.

-Assuming the same project that we [deployed locally], we can now use the same commands that we used to create, install and call a canister, only this time we add the `--network ic` flag to indicate to `dfx` that we want to execute these commands on the IC Mainnet.
+Assuming the same project that we [deployed locally](/project-deployment/local-deployment.html), we can now use the same commands that we used to create, install and call a canister, only this time we add the `--network ic` flag to indicate to `dfx` that we want to execute these commands on the IC Mainnet.

 > **NOTE**
-> _Using the `--network ic` will cost [cycles] that will be payed with your [cycles wallet]_
+> _Using the `--network ic` will cost [cycles](/project-deployment/cycles-and-icp.html) that will be payed with your [cycles wallet](/project-deployment/cycles-wallet.html)_

 ## IC Mainnet Deployment

-Make sure you have the same setup as in the [local deployment] example.
+Make sure you have the same setup as in the [local deployment](/project-deployment/local-deployment.html) example.

 ### Create empty canister